gardener/landscaper-service/docs/proposals/multi-version.md

 - Testing:
   - The LI component integration tests must test a minimal feature creating a new shoot cluster
   - The LaaS integration tests must include:
-    - check if upgrades to patch version are possible and still working
+    - Check if upgrades to next supported patch versions are possible and functionality is still working
-    - upgrade to next minor versions are possible and still working
+    - Check if upgrades to next minor versions are possible and functionality is still working.
+This must include upgrades from unsupported minor versions.
+    - Tests require the old list of supported versions (of the current live system) to find out which transitions might occur.

 ## Important considerations